In Defense of Violence

 Don't believe me?
 What do you think happens when a guy refuses to pay his taxes and refuses to come along without resistance when the police come to take him to jail?

-It becomes a game of guessing what is dangerous, and what is not - and that's how you get people shooting folks running away from conflict in the back in "self defense".
+It becomes a game of guessing what is dangerous, and what is not.
+And you better hope you guess right.

 Third, thinking this way, we ignore the very real positive - or just - use of violence, to protect others against unjust violence.
 This is tricky, and the rules vary widely, but this is used in our society from protecting someone smaller from getting beat up by someone bigger or stronger all the way up to waging a war to end a genocide or to overthrow an oppressive government.